OrchardUniverse/litchi/README.md

 * Compatible with all large language models like ChatGPT and others.
 * Compatible with public and private MaaS which can be deployed in local.

+## Use Cases

+* Normal chat: chat with LLM without indexes which is useful for general purposes.
+* Chat with file: use LLM to read and understand a local file.
+* Chat with files:

 ## Install

 Install the `litchi` command as a standard Python package.